 A new partnership was established with Congregational Life Ministries (now Discipleship Ministries) of the Church of the Brethren.
 The ADN board of directors expanded to include an ex-officio board member appointed by the Congregational Life Ministries of the Church of the Brethren.

 After collecting stories of congregations that had implemented a vision like that described in

 Supportive Care in the Congregation, ADN staff and volunteers wrote

 Circles of Love and published the book through MennoMedia.
-Kathleen Nofziger Yeakey hired as executive director, following Tim Burkholder's retirement.
+Kathleen Nofziger Yeakey was hired as executive director, following Tim Burkholder's retirement.

 Christine Guth announced her retirement from ADN in order to pursue new ventures.
-Denise Reesor hired as the new program director, working quarter-time while studying full-time in grad school.
+Denise Reesor was hired as the new program director, working quarter-time while studying full-time in grad school.

 ADN's 15th anniversary year

 Denise left ADN to use her new degree in school psychology and Jeanne Davies took over the Program Resources Manager role.